StPashik/TemplateFiles/README.md

 # TemplateFiles for Realm models
 Realm model helper for quickly create models with base functional.
+After create may change for current task.
+In "BaseModel" may delete or add propertys for current solution.
+In "CurrentModel" may add new propertys.

 ###Base model
 ####Parametrs